← All varieties

 Echasserie

-A French pear, native to Anjou, where three places bear the name given to it.
-The wilding from which this variety was derived was probably noticed about 1660, and La Quintinye, writing before 1690, spoke of it as having been in French gardens for twenty years at that time.
-It appears to have been locally cultivated under other names for a long time before its official recognition.
-Documented references include Duhamel's Traité des Arbres Fruitiers (1768), the American Pomological Society Report (1856), Leroy's Dictionnaire de Pomologie (1867), and Downing's Fruits and Fruit Trees of America (1869).
+Echasserie is a French pear, native to Anjou, where three places bear the name given to it.
+The wilding from which this variety was derived was probably noticed about 1660, and La Quintinye, before 1690, spoke of it as having been in French gardens for twenty years.
+It had probably been locally cultivated under other names for a long time previous to its official recognition.
+It was described by Duhamel in Traité des Arbres Fruitiers (1768) and by Leroy in Dictionnaire de Pomologie (1867).

 Tree